inspatiallabs/inspatial-dev/packages/run-draft/doc/philosophy.md

 ### Why This Matters for InSpatial Run

-InSpatial Run demonstrates the power of this approach—it's not a framework that owns you, it's a curated collection of the best @in modules working in harmony.
+InSpatial Run demonstrates the power of this approach it's not a framework that owns you, it's a curated collection of the best @in modules working in harmony.
 You get the power of a complete system with the flexibility of individual components.

 It's the difference between buying a house (take it or leave it) and having an architect who can build exactly what you need from proven, interchangeable components.
 It is the difference between building a tool for app creators and building a tool for framework creators.
 But now you get both!
 This is what makes it universal serving creators at every layer of the stack.